terrytay/tp/docs/DeveloperGuide.md

 #### 3.1.1 Implementation
    Inorder to schedule tasks based on the user's requirement a separate SchedulableTask class was created.
- The user's requirements (Name, Time to complete it, Deadline) are captured for each of the tasks to be scheduled.
+ 1. The user's requirements (Name, Time to complete it, Deadline) are captured for each of the tasks to be scheduled.
- The requirements captured are stored in the SchedulableTask object.
+ 1. The requirements captured are stored in the SchedulableTask object.
- Then, the TaskScheduler object finds the optimum schedule based on the user's requirements using the EDF (Early Deadline First) algorithm.
+ 1. Then, the TaskScheduler object finds the optimum schedule based on the user's requirements using the EDF (Early Deadline First) algorithm.
-    Since, EDF is an optimum algorithm, if it can't find a valid schedule it means that it's impossible to find a valid schedule based on the user's requirement.
-If a feasible schedule is found it is displayed, else a message stating that a schedule based on the user's requirements can't be made is displayed.
+ 1. If a feasible schedule is found it is displayed, else a message stating that a schedule based on the user's requirements can't be made is displayed.